The Westinghouse Roaster

 The Griddle, Mounted

-The Griddle, Mounted for Use
+The Griddle, Mounted on a RO-91 for Use

 Front